 - Registered Play Therapist (RPT)

 Visit our Play Therapy Certification page for details.

-What disciplines does the Association for Play Therapy provide CEUS for?
+For what disciplines does the Association for Play Therapy provide Continuing Education?

-We are approved CEU providers for LPCs, LMFTs, RPTs, and LCSWs.
+We are approved CE providers for LPCs, LMFTs, RPTs, and LCSWs.

 We are currently working on expanding this but those are all the disciplines covered at this time.